MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/mobile-power-app-system-offline-sync.md

 The default **Field Service Mobile - Offline Profile** contains predetermined sync intervals for each record type, based on typical usage patterns of those record types.

 A sync is only initiated when there's connectivity and when the app is actively running on the user's mobile device.
-For Android devices, once the sync is initiated, it can be completed even when the app is in the background.
+For Android and iOS devices, once the sync is initiated, it can be completed even when the app is in the [background](/power-apps/mobile/sync-data-offline-background).
 Dependencies based on selected relationships and custom filters that include related tables are analyzed at each sync request.
 A sync interval for a table might not be respected if there's a related table with a lower sync interval.

 In addition, users can [control when synchronizations are triggered](/power-apps/mobile/offline-sync-icon#offline-sync-settings) from the mobile app.